00

 Duke Misophonia Resources for Clinicians

-From the Duke Center for Misophonia & Emotion Regulation [CMER]
+From the Duke Center for Misophonia & Emotion Regulation [CMER].

 Celebrities with misophonia: